-Single engine air tankers and helicopters may be pre-positioned in the county, at Grand Junction Air Center or Rifle SEAT Base airport when a combination of factors or events warrants having an aircraft in the area.
+Single engine air tankers and helicopters may be pre-positioned in the county, at Grand Junction Air

+Center or Rifle SEAT Base airport when a combination of factors or events warrants having an aircraft in the area.
 Requests for pre-positioning will be made by the County Sheriff through the DFPC.
 Conditions that may warrant pre-positioning a SEAT include:

-- > Multiple fire starts within a 72-hour period - High occurrence of dry lightning - Persistent Red Flag Warnings - > Local resources are occupied with other assignments - > Other factors as determined by the Sheriff or DFPC Regional FMO
+- Multiple fire starts within a 72-hour period - > High occurrence of dry lightning - Persistent Red Flag Warnings - Local resources are occupied with other assignments - Other factors as determined by the Sheriff or DFPC Regional FMO

-Heavy air tankers are dispatched with a leadplane when one is available.
-Single engine air tankers may be dispatched without a leadplane if the pilot is initial attack qualified.
-Aerial supervision (Air Attack or Leadplane) will be ordered when multiple aircraft are over the fire at one time or if requested by pilots on scene or anytime aircraft are operating in congested air space.
+Heavy air tankers are dispatched with a lead plane when one is available.
+Single engine air tankers may be dispatched without a lead plane if the pilot is initial attack qualified.

+Aerial supervision (Air Attack or Lead plane) will be ordered when 3 or more aircraft are over the fire at one time or if requested by pilots on scene or anytime aircraft are operating in congested air space.